 Whether this is your first time trekking or not, every trekker has the question, “What to carry?”.
 You need not worry because we have curated a list to remember everything and anything you need to carry.
 This list goes everything you need from top to bottom!

-• Head Lamps – These are required if you are camping at night or trekking at night.
-They are very helpful and very important.
+- Headlamps—These are required if you are camping or trekking at night.
+They are beneficial and significant.

-• Hats – The hats protect you from the cold winds at night and the hot Sun in the mornings.
-A better option would be carrying jackets that also have a hood attached to it, just in case you need to double cover.
+- Hats—Hats protect you from cold winds at night and the hot Sun in the mornings.
+A better option would be carrying jackets that also have a hood attached, just in case you need to double-cover.

-• Sunglasses – Trekking requires a specific type of sunglasses that protect you from UV rays and fit your face perfectly so that you can completely focus on the trek and enjoy the view rather than adjusting your sunglasses now and then.
+- Sunglasses – Trekking requires a specific type of sunglasses that protect you from UV rays and fit your face perfectly so that you can entirely focus on the trek and enjoy the view rather than adjusting your sunglasses now and then.

-• Balaclava – These protect your mouth and neck from really cold weather and keep you warm.
+- Balaclava – These protect your mouth and neck from cold weather and keep you warm.

-• Long sleeve T-shirts – The long sleeves are a must as they protect your skin from the UV rays of the hot Sun.
-Carry at least 4 to 5 so that you have more in case of an emergency.
+- Long-sleeve T-shirts—Long sleeves are a must as they protect your skin from the sun’s UV rays.
+Carry at least four to five so that you have more in case of an emergency.

-• Thermals – They are lightweight and feel good when you wear them but at the same time they keep you warm.
+- Thermals are lightweight and feel good when worn, but they also keep you warm.

-• Comfortable lower – These include shorts, leggings, and pants.
-Shorts if the day is warm, leggings can be worn in the morning or evening, according to your comfort, and pants so that you can trek without feeling any discomfort.
+- Comfortable lower – These include shorts, leggings, and pants.
+If the day is warm, leggings can be worn in the morning or evening, according to your comfort, and pants so you can trek without discomfort.

-• Footwear – You must carry two types of footwear, one being your trekking shoes that are waterproof and have ankle support, the other being comfortable slippers to wear in the evenings to give your feet some rest after walking the entire day.
+- Footwear—You must carry two types of footwear: waterproof trekking shoes with ankle support and comfortable slippers to wear in the evenings after walking the entire day.

-• Backpack – backpacks and daypacks are extremely important anytime you go on a trek.
-A lightweight backpack has a good hip and shoulder grip and accessible pockets is a must.
+- Backpack—Backpacks and daypacks are extremely important anytime you go on a trek.
+A lightweight backpack with a good hip and shoulder grip and accessible pockets is a must.

-After learning all the important details about this exhilarating trek to the Himalayan Mountains in Uttarakhand.
-Enjoy your time trekking through dense forests, glaciers, and snow-covered mountains.
-Now that you have all the details about the trek, it is time for you to book a trek on your trip to Uttarakhand.
-Embark on this adventure and experience sweet victory as you finish this difficult trek in the Great Himalayas.
+After learning all the essential details about this exhilarating trek to the Himalayan Mountains in Uttarakhand, enjoy your time trekking through dense forests, glaciers, and snow-covered mountains.
+Now that you have all the details about the trek, it is time to book a trek on your trip to Uttarakhand.
+Embark on this adventure and experience sweet victory as you finish this problematic trek in the Great Himalayas.

 For our editorial codes of conduct and copyright disclaimer, please click here.